-- A cover letter and detailed application overview, including detailed evidence that the agricultural, plant health and environmental (including climatic) conditions relevant to the use of the product in the zonal Member State are comparable with those in the UK;
+- A cover letter and detailed application overview, including detailed evidence that the agricultural, plant health and environmental (including climatic) conditions relevant to the use of the product in the zonal Member State are comparable with those in Northern Ireland (NI) ;

 - A signed and completed application form (CRD1);

-- A copy of the draft UK label for your product;
+- A copy of the draft NI label for your product;

-- A draft Registration Report Part A/B0, detailing the risk management pertinent to the UK, a draft Registration Report part C, and the draft Registration Report Part B UK addenda in all relevant areas detailing the risk assessment to address UK specific issues;
+- A draft Registration Report Part A/B0, detailing the risk management pertinent to NI , a draft Registration Report Part C, and the draft Registration Report Part B NI addenda in all relevant areas detailing the risk assessment to address NI specific issues;

 - A complete and summary dossier for the product and each active substance, safener and synergist.